Morse Code

 First-Line Supervisor of Office and Administrative Support Workers

-Cognitive skills your 05H training built — and where they transfer.
+Cognitive skills your 05H training built — and where they transfer in civilian work.

 Pattern Recognition